jr3911/ios-control-flow-lab/README.md

 let candyType : String = "skittles"

 switch candyType {
     case "mAndM":
- print("Melts in your mouth, not in your hand") case "skittles": print("Taste the rainbow") case "snickers": print("Hungry?
+        print("Melts in your mouth, not in your hand") case "skittles":
+        print("Taste the rainbow")
+    case "snickers":
+        print("Hungry?
 Grab a Snickers")
 }
 ```

-- No parentheses around the conditions
-- No opening and closing brackets in each of the cases
 - No default case in the switch statement
-- No print statement right outside the switch statement

 ***
 ## Question 5